Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 # MUPC Attendance Bot Tutorial

-This file is meant for club members and coordinators who will actually use the bot during workshops.
+This file is meant for club cores and heads who will actually use the bot during workshops.

 The bot has two parts:

 - the Discord bot, which tracks attendance in voice channels
-- the dashboard, where coordinators can review and export the records
+- the dashboard, where the core/head can review and export the records

 If you are a student attending a workshop, you will mostly use one command: `/register`.